 Technical issues can really obstruct the flow of the class and the focus of the learners.
+If you do find that you are distracted with numerous technological issues, it could be worth looking into other tools that could help with productivity.
+Of course, technical issues can arise at any time, so it could be important to be prepared for this.
 Examples are: you’re unable to move learners into breakout rooms, learners can’t access the collaboration tool, learners can’t figure out how to add virtual sticky notes to the whiteboard, the screen freezes, audio is lost, or the whole system goes down.

 For our Product Owner Class, we kept the class as low tech as possible.
 Most of the information and exercises were in the Call Guide and shared through Google Docs.
 Learners also had all this information in a digital Learner’s Handbook that they downloaded.
 In addition, the Call Guide also contained the “Back-Up Plan” – what participants should do if their technology (or ours!) failed.